testit-tms/api-client-python/docs/ParametersApi.md

 Get all parameters

-<br>Use case  <br>[Optional] User sets isDeleted field value  <br>[Optional] If User sets isDeleted field value as true, System search all deleted parameters  <br>[Optional] If User sets isDeleted field value as false, System search all parameters which are not deleted  <br>If User did not set isDeleted field value, System search all parameters  <br>System returns array of all found parameters(listed in response model)
+ Use case   [Optional] User sets isDeleted field value   [Optional] If User sets isDeleted field value as true, System search all deleted parameters   [Optional] If User sets isDeleted field value as false, System search all parameters which are not deleted   If User did not set isDeleted field value, System search all parameters   System returns array of all found parameters(listed in response model)

 ### Example